-The Council continues to operate a limited petty scheme with an Excel control sheet forming the basis of the periodic re-imbursement to the agreed maximum holding level of £250.
+The Internal Audit Report within the AGAR requires that we comment on arrangements for managing petty cash.
+The Council continues to operate a petty scheme with an Excel control sheet forming the basis of the periodic re-imbursement to the agreed maximum holding level of £250.
 We have: